malcolmsailor/efficient_rhythms/docs/settings.md

     Possible values:

-    -   `"lowest"`: only the lowest sounding occurrences of the root on each harmony are preserved (so if, e.g., C2 and C3 both occur, only C2 will be preserved when voice-led to the next chord, while C3 will proceed by efficient voice-leading like all other pitches).
+    -   `"lowest"`: only the lowest sounding occurrences of the foot on each harmony are preserved (so if, e.g., C2 and C3 both occur, only C2 will be preserved when voice-led to the next chord, while C3 will proceed by efficient voice-leading like all other pitches).
-    -   `"all"`: all occurrences of the root of each harmony are preserved.
+    -   `"all"`: all occurrences of the foot of each harmony are preserved.
-    -   `"none"`: the root is voice-led like any other pitch.
+    -   `"none"`: the foot is voice-led like any other pitch.

     *Default*: `"none"`

--   [**`extend_bass_range_for_roots`**]{#extend_bass_range_for_roots}:
+-   [**`extend_bass_range_for_foots`**]{#extend_bass_range_for_foots}:
     number.
-If non-zero, permits transposition of the root lower than the normal range of the bass voice, in order to maintain the root as the lowest sounding pitch during a given harmony.
-Specifically, if the lowest sounding occurrences of the root during a given harmony are not the lowest sounding pitch during that harmony, then they will be transposed an octave downwards, provided that this transposition lies within this extended range.
+If non-zero, permits transposition of the foot lower than the normal range of the bass voice, in order to maintain the foot as the lowest sounding pitch during a given harmony.
+Specifically, if the lowest sounding occurrences of the foot during a given harmony are not the lowest sounding pitch during that harmony, then they will be transposed an octave downwards, provided that this transposition lies within this extended range.